How To Grow Sunflower Microgreens At Home

 To remove hulls, lightly brush the top of the microgreens with the palm of your hand.
 We found this to be the best way.

-We do this every day that we check on the microgreens.
+We do this every day when we check on the microgreens.

-Also, we will gently pick them off, being careful not to hurt the tender leaves beneath.
+Also, we will gently pick them off, careful not to hurt the tender leaves beneath.

 Yes, it's a manual process.